 If you are someone who takes an interest in the history and culture of a place, then Blue Penny Museum should be on your list of must-visit places in Mauritius.
 It is the most well-known museum in the country and is located in the famous Le Caudan Waterfront Mall in Port Louis.
 The museum takes its name from its most cherished artifact that is probably the most precious treasure on the entire island.

 These are two of the world’s rarest stamps: the red one-penny and blue two-pence ‘Post Office’ stamps issued in 1847.
 These stamps are lit up only for 10 minutes every hour at 25 minutes past the hour, in order to preserve their color.
-Though the most valuable pieces on display, they are not the only fantastic items in Blue Penny Museum.
+Though the most valuable pieces on display, they are not the only fantastic items in the Blue Penny Museum.

 6. Black River Gorges National Park